-- 1. Complete Niagara's online application or the Common - Application www.commonapp.org.

-2. Request that your high school academic record and principal's or counselor's recommendation be forwarded electronically or via mail to the Office of Admissions, Gacioch Center, Niagara University, N.Y.
+- Complete Niagara's online application or the Common Application www.commonapp.org.
+Request that your high school academic record and - Request that your high school academic record and principal's or counselor's recommendation be forwarded electronically or via mail to the Office of Admissions, Gacioch Center, Niagara University, N.Y.
 14109-2011. - 3.
 If applicable, submit the results of your standardized tests (SAT and/or ACT).
 If these are not part of your transcript, make arrangements to have them forwarded to NU. - 4.
 Transmit online or submit under separate cover an essay (250 words minimum) or a graded paper.
 Refer to part one of the application for essay topics. - 5.
 No fee for online Niagara University applications.